Tauromachian/trees-array-based/README.md

 #### TreeNode:
 The nodes of the tree.
-This class has children and a reference to the parent.
+This class has children and a reference to the parent it also have a value.
 You can use them directly for creating your own Tree structure based on array.

 #### Tree: